arun-instructor/FEWD31-Arun/week_07_advanced_css_and_forms/13_css_trickshots/README.md

 #CSS TrickShots

+##Homework Review
+- Last class we built a personal portfolio page.
+- Turn to a partner and share your work:
+	- What worked well?
+	- What was challenging?
+	- What technologies did you use?

 ##Introduction
 - CSS gives us a ton of tools regarding layout, responsive design, and ui components.
 - In addition to this however CSS allow us to do some pretty neat things like animations and transforms.